lokesh/lokesh-dhakar/README.md

 ## Adding a Note

 - Add markdown file to `src/notes`.
 - Add an image in `media/notes`.
 Check Amazon.
-The image should have a tall aspect ratio and height between 400 and 600px.
-Save with compression to get the filesize to 35kb or lower.
+The image should have a tall aspect ratio.
+- Using Jimp to reize the height to 480px and save as a jpeg w/65 quality.
+Run `node resize.js FILE_NAME` and it will get sized and placed into the media/notes folder.
 - `npm run notes` - This uses markdown-json to create a `notes.json` file from the markdown files in the `src/notes` folder.
 This JSON is read by the Vue app in `notes.md`.

 Icons for note types from Feather Icons.